- Search The Registry

 Frederick Wayman "Duke" Slater was born in Normal, Illinois, the son of George Slater, a Methodist minister.
-As a boy, he somehow picked up the name of the family dog, Duke, as a personal nickname, and he would carry it with him all his life.
+As a boy, he somehow picked up the name of the family dog, Duke, as a personal nickname and would carry it all his life.
 When Duke Slater was 13 years old, his family moved to Clinton, Iowa, after his father became pastor of the A.M.E. church there.

 He played ten seasons in the NFL for the Rock Island Independents and the Chicago Cardinals, garnering seven all-pro selections.
 While playing in the NFL, Slater returned to Iowa in the offseason to attend law school.
 He earned his law degree from the University of Iowa’s College of Law in 1928.
 He then practiced law in Chicago while playing for the Cardinals.
 After one year as a high school coach and athletic director in Oklahoma City, Slater returned to Chicago in 1933 as an attorney.
 Slater earned his law degree in 1928 and began to practice law in Chicago.

-He recruited dozens of prominent Black athletes to Iowa City, including Ozzie Simmons, Jim Walker, Emlen Tunnell and many others.
-Slater married Etta Searcy in 1926, and they remained married until her death in 1962; they had no children.
-Duke Slater died on August 14, 1966 at age 67 of stomach cancer and was buried in Mount Glenwood Cemetery south of Chicago.
+He recruited dozens of prominent Black athletes to Iowa City, including Ozzie Simmons, Jim Walker, Emlen Tunnell, and many others.
+Slater married Etta Searcy in 1926, and they remained married until she died in 1962; they had no children.
+Duke Slater died on August 14, 1966, at age 67, of stomach cancer and was buried in Mount Glenwood Cemetery south of Chicago.
 He was enshrined in the College Football Hall of Fame in 1951 and the Pro Football Hall of Fame's Centennial Class in 2020.